SiliconLabs/peripheral_examples/series2/eusart/spi_secondary_polled/readme.txt

 4. Before running the example, set a breakpoint at the GPIO_IntClear() statement in the main loop.
-The buffer[] array contain 0s on initial execution, after which it should holds the values sent by the master (0 to 9 inclusive).
+The buffer[] array contain 0s on initial execution, after which it should hold the values sent by the main device (0 to 9 inclusive).
 The secondary example transfers data continuously but will not start until PB0 is pressed on the board running the main code.